VANSHAGGARWAL5/GRP.ASS.2/README.md

 - **`styles.css`**: The CSS file for styling the page.
 - **`script.js`**: The JavaScript file for handling calculations and interactivity.
 - **`README.md`**: This file, providing an overview of the project.
+- **`SCREENSHOTS.PDF`**: This file, will include the following sections:

+Code Screenshots: Screenshots of your HTML, CSS, and JavaScript code.

+Browser Output Screenshots: Screenshots of the live demo in the browser.

 ---